Increasing Eyewitness Accuracy in Police Lineups

 Other research has explored the complex role that emotion can play in the accuracy of eyewitness testimony.
 For instance, one study found that compared to emotionally neutral people, eyewitnesses experiencing greater negative emotions were able to provide a more complete description of the perpetrator, yet were actually less likely to correctly identify the perpetrator from a photographic lineup.

 Researchers have reported that mistaken identifications are the leading cause of wrongful convictions.
-Nevertheless, they are still regarded as a strong form of evidence in legal proceedings.
+In a 2008 analysis of 200 convictions later overturned by DNA evidence, nearly 80 percent included at least one mistaken eyewitness.
+Nevertheless, eyewitness testimony is still regarded as a strong form of evidence in legal proceedings.
 Psychological research on this subject has both pointed out problems with relying on eyewitness evidence and suggested ways to improve its quality.

 In response to research findings about faulty eyewitness testimony, then-U.S. Attorney General Janet Reno ordered the formation of a panel of experts to suggest improvements to the system.
 The resulting Technical Working Group for Eyewitness Evidence (TWGEYEE) established the first set of uniform practices for the collection and preservation of accurate and unbiased eyewitness evidence.
 These practices are outlined in the document "Eyewitness evidence: A guide for law enforcement" (PDF, 212KB) (1999).